AhmedElsherbini/HTS_insilico_PCR/README.md

 ./HTS_PCR.sh

 ```
-and just answer questions!
-you will get unaligned amplicons and aligned amplicons with a tree
+You will get unaligned amplicons and aligned amplicons with a tree

 ## Contributing